MohamedHNoor/Bootstrap-Project/README.md

-# mobile-firs-project1
+# Boostrap Project

 > Description the project.
-- setting up a repository from gitHub for my portfolio.
+- setting up a repository from gitHub for Boostrap project.
 - create HTML files
-- Create CSS files
 - Set up Linters
+- use bootstrap CDN link

 ## Built With

+- HTML/CSS
-- HTML/Bootstrap
+- bootsrap

 ## Getting Started
 To get a local copy up and running follow these simple example steps.